erezfree29/Tic_Tac_toe/README.md

 In the event that all 9 squares are taken without either player getting three of their symbols in a line, a draw is declared.

 ## Runing the TEST
-_- TEST
+- TEST
-In order to run the test on the table.rb file the user need to install rspec in the project and used the rspec --fileName command on the terminal.
+In order to run the test on the table file the user need to install the terminal-table gem on his local machine Installation
+ -gem install terminal-table or add gem terminal-table to your gem file

 ### Prerequisites